 Some unscrupulous elements, are illegally mixing cement with fly ash, raising its proportion to even 60%.
 This is being sold to the consumers in the name of good quality branded cement.

-On 17 July 2018, a six-floor under-construction building had come crashing down on an adjacent five-story building in Shahberi village killing nine people.
+On 17 July 2018, a six-floor under-construction building had come crashing down on an adjacent five-story building in Shahberi village in Noida killing nine people.

 Such a disaster, every time, leads to a knee-jerk reaction from the political executive.
 The law enforcing agencies take up the responsibility of fixing liability and prosecuting the culprit.
 Media follows the beaten track of parroting the statements and announcements of the chief minister and others who matter.
 All attention gets focused on issues such as illegal construction, bypassing of building laws and permissions, and poor construction quality.
 Rarely the concerned authorities talk of cement quality, which is supposed to be a very important factor – of course the other issues are equally important.

 Prahlad Singh Patel, ruling BJP MP from Damoh, Madhya Pradesh, speaking in Parliament on 19 July 2018 on the quality of highways had raised the issue of cement quality.